hayeon/hayeon/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I'm student majoring in AI and a Web Developer passionate about Python, React.js, </p>
+<p align="left">I'm a student majoring in AI and a Web Developer passionate about Python, React.js, </p>

 - 🚀 Always eager to learn, I believe every day is an opportunity for growth.
 - 📚 Currently, I’m studying various topics and working on research and development projects.